apache/parquet-java/dev/README.md

 ```

 Note:
-* The parent directory of your parquet repoistory must be called paruqet-mr
+* The parent directory of your parquet repository must be called parquet-mr
 * Without jira-python installed you'll have to close the JIRA manually

 example output: